 JSON, a very popular component for data interchange, is licensed under the JSON license.
 It is clearly permissive, save for the addition of one short clause: “The Software will be used for Good, not Evil.”
 And, capitals notwithstanding, Good and Evil are not defined terms.
 Therein lies the problem.
 Permitted use is at best ambiguous.
 Some might argue, for example, that this would preclude use of software by the U.S. federal government these days (kidding).
 JSON license limitations are sufficiently ambiguous that the Apache Foundation won’t include software thus licensed in its projects.

 And then there’s the WTFPL license.
-It says, you can do what the [heck] you want to.
+It says you can do whatever the [heck] you want to.
 Lawyers I know would argue it is absolutely the most permissive license there is.
 That seems to be the intent of the author—read the About page and judge for yourself.
 What could be less problematic?
 Well, problematic is in the eyes of the beholder.
 Google does not like it, that’s for sure, because there’s no warranty disclaimer and (in their view) the rights grant is “very vague.”
-(Note they don’t like the Beerware license either.)
+(Note they don’t like the Beerware License either.)
 So for a company being acquired by or doing business with Google (or other companies with a similar view), yes, the WTFPL is problematic.

 Using open source provides huge benefits.
 And permissively licensed components are designed to be consumed and reused.
 None of this is meant in any way to discourage.
 Just understand that managing your developers’ use of open source requires a little attention even when it comes to permissive licenses.